stephenyang0215/used_vehicle/README.md

 * Engine
 An engine is a machine designed to convert one form of energy into mechanical energy.
 * Features
-MajorOptions shows the major packages or equipment that a car uses.
+Features shows the major packages or equipment that a car uses.
 * Certified
 This column specify if a car is CPO(certified pre-owned).
 A CPO car comes with a complete inspection that repairs any damaged or worn parts before being offered for sale.